 Under transport, the following was stated ?There are capacity issues on the wider highway network, particularly to Didcot.
 Development at this location may lead to a significant negative effect.
 The site is located close to Milton Par good access to the A34.
-The railway line to the south presents a barrier particularly as this is likely to be a significant negative effect.
+The railway line to the south presents a barrier particularly as this is likely to be a significant this site were given as ?Existing significant utility infrastructure would constrain development on this site, and there area?.